Assyrian Australians: Early immigration (1950s–1970s)

-The first Assyrians arrived in Australia in the 1950s, to flee from the 1958 revolution in Iraq.
-By 1965, there were around five Assyrian families and a few individuals living in the Sydney suburbs of Randwick.
+The first Assyrian, named Brian Youkhana, arrived in Sydney in 1951, from Lebanon, where he was joined by his siblings four years later.
+In the late 1950s, another family settled in Perth.
+By 1965, there were around five Assyrian families and a few individuals living in the eastern Sydney suburbs of Randwick, Paddington and Clovelly.
 Although around 80% of the arrivals lived in the suburbs of Fairfield LGA in Greater Western Sydney, some Assyrians settled in the eastern suburbs, a region on Sydney's coast.
 During that period 4,500 Assyrians came from Iraq, 2,500 from Iran and 1,000 from Syria and Lebanon.
 According to Dinkha Warda, Fairfield was the most popular settlement among Assyrians for reason as follows:

 Back in 1966, a small meeting was held between the early settlers to decide the future of Assyrians in this country...In 1966, Fairfield's developed area went west up to the Cumberland Highway.
 The majority of those attending the meeting agreed to establish the Assyrian community in Fairfield.
 The reason was to centralise the development of all the Assyrian social, religious and sporting activities, allowing greater access and participation.
 If we remained in the Sydney city area, we would have scattered.
 And so, four or five families purchased fibro houses in Fairfield (including myself), and a few bought blocks of land.

-In 1969, following the settlement of Assyrians in the Fairfield area, the Assyrian Australian Association (AAA) was formed.
+In 1969, after the settlement of Assyrians in the Fairfield area, the Assyrian Australian Association (AAA) was established.
 The significance of the AAA is based primarily on the fact that it was the first registered Assyrian organisation in Australia.
 Prior to AAA, there had existed an unofficial club called the Assyrian Australian Club which was established in 1966 and initially based for the Assyrians residing in the Eastern suburbs of Sydney prior to the move to the Fairfield area.
 The Assyrian Australian Club was replaced with the Assyrian Sports and Cultural Club in 1972, the second official Assyrian secular organisation to be registered in NSW after the AAA.
 After a brief period of inactivity, the Assyrian Sports and Cultural Club was relocated to the Fairfield area after many Assyrians moved during the housing boom in the late 1970s and the early 1980s, where it has remained active since.
 In the 1970s, a few soccer clubs were established as the Assyrian community began to have a prominence.
 An Assyrian language school was formed in 1974, thanks to the AAA.